 The foundation does not aim to make a profit

-The Institute is responsible for one or more chairs of Anglo-American Law.
+The Institute supports some chairs of Anglo-American Law:

 Anglo-American Private Law

 Prof. Ewan McKendrick, BCL, MA, LLB (Edinburgh), QC (Hon) holds the chair Anglo-American Private Law.
 He is Professor of English Private Law and a Fellow of Lady Margaret Hall.
 He is a Bencher of Gray's Inn and a member of chambers at 3 Verulam Buildings, Gray's Inn.
 He was the Registrar of the University of Oxford from 2011 to 2018.

 Prof. Olav Haazen holds the chair of Comparative and Transnational Law of Civil Procedure.
 He teaches courses on comparative civil procedure.

 The work of the Institute would not be possible without the support of our sponsors.

 The main sponsor of the Institute of Anglo-American Law is the law firm Clifford Chance.

 Some events organised, under the auspices of the Institute of Anglo-American Law, by the Institute, or by others, in co-operation with the Institute:

 On 16 March 2020 prof. Ewan McKendrick was to give his inaugural lecture.
 It was to be preceded by a farewell symposium in honour of prof. John Cartwright.
 The event had to be postponed because of the covid-19 plague, but a new date will be set as soon as possible.